 On this page

-Best AI Coding Tools for Complex Development
+Best AI Coding Tools in 2026

-11 min readWhy Complex Development Needs Different Tools
+16 min readWhy Complex Development Needs Different Tools

 Most AI coding tools were designed around a simple flow: a developer types a prompt, the tool suggests a snippet, the developer accepts or rejects it.
 That flow works well for a single-file change, a unit test, or a regex.
 It breaks down on the work that actually consumes engineering time at scale: a refactor that touches twelve files, a feature spanning frontend and backend, a bug whose fix requires reading the call graph two layers deep.